Our Children

 Surendra

 Surendra is 14 years old.
-He grew up in total poverty in the north of Nepal, raised by a single mother who struggled to provide for them both, so was forced to put him to work when he was very young to help make enough money to buy food.
+He grew up in total poverty in the north of Nepal, raised by a single mother who struggled to provide for him and his sister Susmita, so was forced to put him to work when he was very young to help make enough money to buy food.

 Sani